-The Investigator will provide the Reporting Party and the Responding Party timely written Notice of Investigation ("NOI") in an appropriate and sensitive format.
+The Investigator will send the Reporting Party and the Responding Party written Notice of Investigation ("NOI").
 The NOI will contain a summary of the allegation(s) or conduct at issue, the range of potential violations under the Policy, and the range of potential sanctions under the Policy.
 Further, the Investigator will send the Reporting Party and Responding Party a written notice of their rights and responsibilities.